naiquevin/GuitarJs/README.txt

 notes, chords, scales and extended for a 6 string guitar for getting all possible voicings of a chord

+Currently it only supports Major, Minor, Diminished and Augmented.
+Feel free to fork and add new types if you can.

 Basic Usage
 -----------